rtagliaviaz/lttp-inventory/README.md

 # lttp-inventory
-Legend of Zelda A Link to the Past Inventory with #css  and #javascript
+Legend of Zelda A Link to the Past Inventory with CSS and Javascript

 DEMO http://lttp-inventory.surge.sh/